OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 (editors note: added objective and scope to the specification)

 ## 1. Objective
-This specification identifies the common consent requirements to record a personal information sharing transaction and provide this record as an independent receipt to the individual.
+This specification identifies the common consent requirements to record and provision an independent receipt to the individual.

 ### 2.1 Scope
-An MVCR creates a record of a consent to share personal information.

-This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format requirements for  free text fields, linking fields to external information.
+This scope includes how a consent record is provided, how to present the record fields, the timing of the record, the format requirements for free text fields, linking fields to external information and the data fileds for eache field.

 The scope of the MVCR covers;
 - the provision of the receipt, which includes how a consent record is provided, how to present the record fields, the format for the data fields type of data and order of fields.
-- Referencing via link authoritative policy, regulation and consent notice requirements
+- Referencing or linking authoritative policy, regulation and consent notice requirements to consent record
-- documenting the purpose of data sharing categories of purpose for which information is shared,
+- Documenting the purpose for which information is shared,
-- documenting the categories of PI
+- Documenting the categories of PI that are shared
-- documenting the technical scopes for the categories  of PI and purpose
+- Documenting the technical scope(s) for the categories of PI and purpose
-- documenting the explicit and non-explicit sharing of personal data
+- Documenting the explicit and non-explicit sharing of personal data

 Viable, in this scope, means a record of consent that can be retained and used separately by both issuer (PI Controller) and recipient (PI Subject) as proof of consent.